Our Stories, Our Voices: January 2022

 This year’s speakers are a diverse cohort of Asian and Pacific Islander artists, mental health practitioners, and advocates.

 Led by filmmakers, mental health professionals, and community advocates, the festival features a selection of interactive seminars, film screenings, and engaging discussions focused on AAPI mental health.
-If you are interested in learning about these sessions, and participating in these critical conversations, you can register to attend using the links below.
+You can watch recordings of the sessions below.

 Wednesday, January 26

 January 26, 2022

 Heart to Heart: Family Conversations about Mental Health Bringing up mental health issues with family and loved ones can be hard, especially because societal stigma discourages such conversations.
 Many young Asian and Pacific Islander people experience this firsthand in their households and communities, where cultural, linguistic, and generational factors present additional barriers to bringing up the ‘taboo’ topic of mental illness.
 Varun Joshi will facilitate a conversation between filmmakers Thea Loo and Varundeep Chawla exploring the unique considerations of discussing mental health in AAPI families while offering insights into how we can approach these difficult, but necessary, conversations.

 Keeping up with Your Cousins: Personal Impacts of Social Comparison in AAPI Communities Often we are taught to compare ourselves to members of our families and communities to see where we stack up.
 Comparison and competition are viewed as necessary sources of growth, without considering the negative consequences of such a mindset.
 This session will look at the perceived benefits and actual costs of social comparison on mental health, specifically within AAPI communities.
 Filmmakers Hao Zhao and Rosie Pidcock will be joined by mental health advocates Iris Chen and Amy Wong to examine how the collective pressure to evaluate ourselves against our peers impacts us as individuals.

 January 27, 2022